Indefinite linearized augmented Lagrangian method for convex programming with linear inequality constraints: Indefinite linearized ALM for the linearly inequality-constrained convex programming

-Clearly, the proposed method \eqref{I-IDL-ALM} reduces solving the difficult core subproblem \eqref{IIALM-x} at each iteration of the classical ALM to tackling a much easier proximal estimation which may have a direct close-form solver in many real-world applications.
-In particular, under the novel scheme \eqref{I-IDL-ALM}, the original IDL-ALM \eqref{IALM} can be regarded as its special case when the free multiplier $\lambda$, no need of projection, for the corresponding linear equality constraints is considered.
-With this regard, we also name \eqref{I-IDL-ALM} \emph{the inequality version of indefinite linearized augmented Lagrangian method} (abbreviated as I-IDL-ALM), which has the same computational complexity as the linearized (equality-constrained) ALM \eqref{ALM11}.
+Compared with the classic inequality ALM \eqref{IIALM}, the proposed method \eqref{I-IDL-ALM} only needs to tackle a much easier proximal estimation at each iteration, which may have a direct close-form solver for many favorable application problems.
+Also, recall the equivalent representation \eqref{I-L-ALM} for the IDL-ALM \eqref{IALM}.
+It is clear that the minor difference between \eqref{I-IDL-ALM} and \eqref{I-L-ALM} is the corresponding $\tilde{\lambda}$ step, and that the original IDL-ALM \eqref{IALM} can be regarded as a special case of \eqref{I-IDL-ALM} when the linearly equality-constrained model \eqref{problem1} is considered (i.e., the multiplier $\lambda$ is free).
+With this regard, we also name \eqref{I-IDL-ALM} the \textbf{inequality version of indefinite linearized ALM} (abbreviated as I-IDL-ALM).